 1. Inform your airline at the check-in that you want to use 24-hour direct transit.

-2. Fill the arrival/departure card form at the border inspection counter.
+2. Fill out the arrival/departure card form at the border inspection counter.

 3. Locate the 24-hour visa-free transit area and show your documents to the immigration officer to get the temporary entry permit stamp or sticker.